ahansenlab/cleopatra_analysis_code/loop_analyses/README.md

 10: `cleopatra_loop_analyses.Rmd`: Analyses of Cleopatra loops
 11: `cleopatra_celltype_motifs.Rmd`: Identification of cell-type-specific E-P motifs from Cleopatra loops
-12: `get_loop_pair_counts.py`: Count of cell-type-specific E-P motifs from Cleopatra loops Most of the files needed in this script are generated in `cleopatra_celltype_motifs.Rmd`, except the FIMO input, which can be generated with
+12: `get_loop_pair_counts.py`: Count of cell-type-specific E-P motifs from Cleopatra loops Most of the files needed in this script are generated in `cleopatra_celltype_motifs.Rmd`, except the FIMO input, which can be generated with FIMO.
 ```
 fimo -oc <output_file_name> H12CORE_meme_format.meme <loop_anchors.fa>
 ```